-The mission of Literacy Mid-South is to create a community actively engaged in continuous learning.
+The mission of Literacy Mid-South is to provide literacy resources to learners of all backgrounds and ages.
 Our organization serves all of the Mid-South, from adults to children.

 Literacy Mid-South improves the quality of life in our community through education by providing literacy programs for adults and children as well as a network of collaborative projects with some of the Mid-South's finest educational organizations.
 Our organization was formed to help people of all ages and backgrounds achieve the critical literacy skills they need to navigate the world.
 We are a group of passionate staff, volunteers, board, and community organizations dedicated to making the Mid-South a community actively engaged in continuous learning.

 Who We Are and Where We Are Going